btnwtn/website/data/articles/higher-order-components-for-beginners.md

 However, because they are so expressive you can go overboard with them if you want to.

-Try to keep your HOCs simple, and aim to write code that doesn't require you to read a long article to understand it.
+Try to keep your HOCs simple, and ==aim to write code that doesn't require you to read a long article to understand it==.

 ### Additional Exercises